castigli/castigli.github.io/cfdblog.md

 title: CFD Blog
 ---

-As of now mostly a collection of fun pictures and gifs.
+As of now mostly a collection of fun pictures and movies.

 <div class="posts">
   {% for post in site.posts %}